 - Yes — you won’t need any kind of transformer.
 Little Printer also comes with adapters for UK, US, EU , AUS & NZ sockets.

 Set-up and Troubleshooting

-Note: the first time you switch on a Bridge, it can take as long as 90 seconds seconds to connect to BERG Cloud and complete the set-up process.
-If the four lights haven’t come on inside two minutes, try again.
+Note: the first time you switch on a Bridge, it can take as long as 90 seconds to connect to BERG Cloud and complete the set-up process.
+If the four lights haven’t come on within two minutes, try again.

 - I’ve plugged in the Bridge, but the power light doesn’t come on.

 - 1. Check your power socket by trying it with other devices.